 Reduce opportunity costs.

-The ability to shop across brands can lower fuel costs, but experienced managers understand the importance of balancing the price per gallon against the opportunity costs associated with operating a commercial vehicle.
-To determine this balance, you need to know how much it costs your fleet when drivers go out of their way to find certain locations or brands.
+While shopping across brands can lower fuel costs, experienced fleet managers know the importance of balancing the price per gallon against the opportunity costs associated with operating a commercial vehicle.
+To understand this balance, you need to know how much it costs your fleet when drivers travel out of their way to locate certain locations or brands.
 An advantage of universal fuel cards is the ability to save driver time.
 Cardholders typically can refuel anywhere without having to spend time locating specific retailers.
 Initially, it might seem that driving a few minutes out of the way is not a big deal.
 However, driving just an additional 10 minutes to find a specific site, ever day, for the entire year, ends up being over 40 hours annually!
 That’s an entire work week that was wasted.

 Source: American Transportation Research Institute (ATRI)

-Let’s use this per hour cost information as a generic example.
-For those companies that have drivers that must go out of their way to find a specific fuel brand or station, what is the added cost of driving just 5 minutes out of the way?
-Using the ATRI analysis, we can calculate this:
+For a company with drivers that travel out of their way to locate a specific fuel brand or station, what is the cost of adding just 5 minutes of driver time?
+Using the information from ATRI, we can calculate this:

-Driving an additional 5 minutes adds more than $5 per fill up.
-If your average transaction is 100 gallons, you would need a rebate of more than 5 cents per gallon to offset the increased operational cost.
+Driving an additional 5 minutes adds about $6 per fill up.
+If your average transaction is 100 gallons, you would need a rebate of more than $.06 per gallon to offset this increased cost.

-The ATRI analysis is best suited for tractor-trailers travelling on highways.
-For companies that primarily use box trucks in metro areas, expected operational costs differ.
-With that in mind, we can modify the ATRI analysis to better represent the cost per hour of operating a box truck:
+The ATRI analysis is most applicable to tractor-trailers traveling on highways.
+Operational costs will differ for companies that rely on box trucks in metro areas.
+However, we can make some adjustments to better represent the scenario of operating a box truck:

 - Tires: $0.65